ansible/ansible/rst/gettingstarted.rst

 Other Package Distributions
 +++++++++++++++++++++++++++

+`Gentoo eBuilds are here <https://github.com/uu/ubuilds>`_

+Debian packages are in progress.

-If you would like to package Ansible for Debian/Ubuntu, Homebrew, or BSD, please stop by the mailing list and say hi.
-We'd love to have that as well and it shouldn't be difficult and would be happy to help.
+If you would like to package Ansible for Homebrew, BSD, or others, please stop by the mailing list and say hi.

 Tagged Releases